replicatedhq/troubleshoot.sh/docs/source/collect/collectd.md

 Troubleshoot offers two possibilities to use ImagePullSecrets, either using the name of a pre-existing secret in the cluster or dynamically creating a temporary secret to extract the image and destroy it after the collector is done.

-ImagePullSecret field accepts the following parameters:
+The ImagePullSecret field accepts the following parameters:

 - If a pre-existing ImagePullSecret is used:
   - ##### `name` (required):